leegee/judit/README.md

 * Make sure the CSS and related `flag.png` support the language — cf [Flag Sprites](http://www.flag-sprites.com/)
 * Update `jQuery('#menu').slicknav.label` in `Router.js`

-Optinally append ?en or ?hu to URIs:
+Optinally append `?en` or `?hu` to URIs:

     http://judit/?hu
     http://judit/?hu#/gallery/New

-To get or set a language, use the `Languages.js` JavaScript bean.
+To get or set a language, use the `Languages.js` JavaScript 'bean'.

 # References